 How much does it cost?

-Participation is absolutely FREE, unless you plan to spend Saturday night (April 13, 2013) at Charlie Elliott Wildlife Center, in which case lodging costs will be factored (TBD).
+Participation is absolutely FREE, unless you plan to spend Friday night (April 25, 2014) at Charlie Elliott Wildlife Center, in which case lodging costs will be factored.

 FREE to all participants: